2/20/2025

 Brian Mullen

-Thank you.
+Hey, thank you.
 Just a question on loyalty.
 Can you talk about the roadmap for an eventual launch?
-And related to that, I know I think with Shake Shack the goal is to make sure there's enlightened hospitality expressed digitally.
-My question is just how do you strike the right balance between basic blocking and tackling and maybe replicating what have made other programs successful versus also trying to make it very unique for Shake Shack?
+And, you know, related to that, you know, I know I think with Shake Shack the goal is to make sure there's enlightened hospitality expressed digitally.
+You know, my question is just how do you strike the right balance between basic blocking and tackling and maybe replicating what have made other programs successful versus also trying to make it very unique for Shake Shack.
 Any thoughts on all that?

 speaker